aahana25boe10087-art/Digital-Literacy-project/README.md

 Drafted two professional emails and prepared a social media Do’s and Don’ts checklist.

 ### Task 5: Cybercrime Awareness
-Prepared a case study on UPI fraud and created a prevention checklist to promote online safety.
+Prepared a case study on Identity Theft and created a prevention checklist to promote online safety.

 ---